lakilé.

 On personal data

 Protecting the privacy of the people in the neighborhoods we analyze is part of how lakilé operates.
-We publish aggregated patterns — ownership concentrations, transaction rhythms, yield math — not individual identities.
-No named owners.
-No unit-to-person traces.
+We publish aggregated patterns — ownership concentrations, transaction rhythms, yield math — not individual profiles.
+Who owns a property is public record at Panama's Registro Público; what we never publish is private personal data — national ID, passport, nationality.

 Survivorship bias